-Citizen science has been conducted in many parts of the world for some time and since the mid-2010s, citizen science initiatives have become increasingly connected on a national and international scale.
+Citizen science has been carried out in many parts of the world for some time now and since the mid-2010s, citizen science initiatives have become increasingly connected on a national and international scale.

-The oldest continuously ongoing project in Austria is, to our knowledge, the phaenology project at the Zentralanstalt für Meteorologie und Geodynamik (ZAMG) in Vienna.
-It is generally assumed that multiple citizen science projects are, and have been, carried out in Austria, however, under different names.
+To our knowledge, the oldest ongoing project in Austria is the the phaenology project at the Zentralanstalt für Meteorologie und Geodynamik (ZAMG) in Vienna.
+In general, it can be assumed that many citizen science projects have been and are being carried out in Austria as well, but these are called by different names.
 In Austria, pseudonyms for citizen science projects include, among others, Bürgerwissenschaften (literally “citizen science”), Freiwilligenforschung (“volunteer research”), Volkszählungen (“population census”) or Laienwissenschaften (“laypersons’ science”).

-Since 2013, the goal of the working group for citizen science at the University of Natural Resources and Life Sciences, Vienna, has been to find citizen science actors in Austria, connect them and enable dialogue between science and society.
-The Österreich forscht platform (www.citizen-science.at) has been online since 2014.
-A number of different institutes appear on this website and work together intensively to connect citizen science actors in Austria and internationally, to further advance the quality of citizen science and further develop methods.
+Since 2013, the goal of the working group for citizen science at the University of Natural Resources and Life Sciences, Vienna, has been to find citizen science actors in Austria, connect them and to facilitate the dialogue between science and society.
+The platform Österreich forscht (www.citizen-science.at) has been online since 2014.
+On this website, numerous different institutions appear and work intensively together to connect citizen science actors in Austria and internationally, to further promote the quality of citizen science and to further develop the method.

-The Citizen Science Network Austria (CSNA) was created in summer 2017.
-It now acts as the provider for Österreich forscht and its Memorandum of Understanding has since been signed by many institutions.
+In summer 2017 the Citizen Science Network Austria (CSNA) was created, which now acts as the supporting body of the Österreich forscht platform and whose Memorandum of Understanding has already been signed by numerous institutions..

 On Österreich forscht, you can find all of the citizen science projects we are aware of in Austria, the latest information on the annual Austrian Citizen Science Conference, organised by the platform, and keep up to date with citizen science in Austria and around the world.
 You can also find us on Facebook and Twitter.

-In addition to the Citizen Science Network Austria, Austria also has the Center for Citizen Science, which was established in 2015 by the Federal Ministry for Education, Science and Research with the Österreichischen Austauschdienst and serves as a place for information and services for researchers, citizens and experts from a range of specialist areas.
-Furthermore, the Center acts as a project carrier, e.g. for the support initiative Top Citizen Science or the Citizen Science Award.
+In addition to the Citizen Science Network Austria, Austria also has the Center for Citizen Science, which was established in 2015 by the Federal Ministry for Education, Science and Research with the Österreichischen Austauschdienst and serves as an information and service point for researchers, citizens and experts from various fields.
+Furthermore, the Centre acts as a programme management agency, e.g. for the funding initiative Top Citizen Science or the Citizen Science Award.
 You can find more information about the centre on their website.